monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

 \end{smallmatrix}\right)$$
 :::

-However, every cycle can also be represented in cycle form.
+However, every permutation can also be represented in cycle form.

 $$
 (1, 15, 4, 12)(2, 14, 7, 9)(3, 8, 13)(5, 10, 6, 11)
 $$

-By seeing that slot 1 has tile 15, slot 15 has tile 4, slot 4 has tile 12, and so on, it allows us to more compactly represent the permutation in terms of disjoint cycles.
+Seeing that slot 1 has tile 15, slot 15 has tile 4, slot 4 has tile 12, and so on, we can more compactly represent the permutation in terms of disjoint cycles.

 Note, that any cycle containing a point that is mapped to itself can just be omitted (e.g. $(1, 2, 3, 4)(5)$ is the same as $(1, 2, 3, 4)$).

-The intuition for reading cycles is that you read from right to left.
+The intuition for reading permutations in cyclic form is that you read from right to left.
 For example, if we were to take the number 15, you check each cycle from right to left until you reach one with $15$ inside of it;
 once you do reach one, $(1, 15, 4, 12)$, then the cycle sends $15$ to $4$.
 You now repeat these steps for the remaining cycles with the number $4$ until you reach the end.
-Thus, giving us the result that the permutation sends $15$ to $4$.

-We can check this with every number from $1$ to $15$ and will see that it matches every value in the "two-line" notation.
+Thus, giving us the result that the permutation sends $15$ to $4$ (you can check this with every number from $1$ to $15$ and will see that it matches every value in the "two-line" notation).

 These cycles can then be further reduced to <b>transpositions</b> (or cycles of length 2).
 For example,